 Breaking Into Educational Research and Policy

-Learn about cutting-edge jobs in educational policy and high-level educational research.
+Learn about cutting-edge jobs in educational research and policy.

 The No Child Left Behind Act (NCLB) of 2001 is aimed at improving America’s primary and secondary school performance by increasing school accountability.
-A lot of this improvement depends on educational research.
+A lot of this improvement depends on educational research and policy enactment.

 The act is one of thousands of policy changes that are made yearly at different levels of our education system.
 At the forefront of all of this educational decision making is the work of educational researchers and policymakers.